DESIGNED TO MATCH YOUR VISUAL AGE:

 SHAMIR'S MASSIVE DATABASE

 A database housing information from over five million lens orders was collected by Shamir over the past few years regarding, among other things, the manufacture of progressive Rx lenses.
-The chart in Table 1 illustrates the distribution of progressive lenses per sphere and addition, based on approximately five million worldwide orders of Shamir progressive lenses.
+The following chart illustrates the distribution of progressive lenses per sphere and addition, based on approximately five million worldwide orders of Shamir progressive lenses.
+(See Table 1)

 With Sphere Power, a natural bell distribution was obtained, with a peak range of plano to +1.00 lenses.
 Close to 90 percent of job orders fall within +/-5.00.
 Only 20 percent is for correction of myopes, while almost 50 percent are hyperopes above +1.00.
 You can already see how revealing this information is, and how it permits the refinement of design parameters based on vision correction power and population distribution.